Apache Iceberg

 ```

-Once attached, browse and query tables using standard SQL:
+Once attached, browse and query the catalog with standard SQL:

 ```sql